salineselin/salinesel.in/content/post/kyverno-patterns/index.md

 - Narrow down the scope of your whitelists as much as possible
 - Configure all policies to accept an array of rules rather than a single ruleset
 - Have some way to unit test against admission controller policies when working with k8s manifests in a github repository
-- Separate your kyverno installation from the underlying policies
+- Separate your Kyverno installation from the underlying policies
 - Have some way to toggle rule actions between audit and enforcement
 - Add remote policies using raw.githubusercontent.com rather than copying them locally
 - When referencing remote policies, target a commit hash or branch version rather than the main branch's head